5c077m4n/http-responder/readme.md

 `options: Error | {}` the options object may be a nodejs error or include:

-	1. message: your custom error message.
+1. `message`: your custom error message.

-	2. data: whatever data you what to send (also shows up in the payload property) - has to be truthy.
+2. `data`: whatever data you what to send (also shows up in the payload property) - has to be truthy.

 Porperties:
 ---

-	1. status: the same as 'statusCode' - for compability
+1. `status`: the same as 'statusCode' - for compability

-	2. payload: holds only a pretty version of the error (ie, no stack), to not leak sensitive information
+2. `payload`: holds only a pretty version of the error (ie, no stack), so no sensitive information will be leaked

+3. `isRespError`: a boolean saying if the object is of type HttpResponder

 Or, you can create them by the pre-made static functions (`hr.notFound()` for example...):